stencila/website/src/community/beta-testing.md

 ---
  # Beta Testing programme

 > We are currently redesigning Stencila Beta Testing programme.
 A set of tools for Beta Testing will be available in the second quarter of 2019.
-If you would like to become a Beta Tester, please [get in touch](mailto:hello@stenci.la).
+If you would like to become a Beta Tester, please [register your interest](https://forms.gle/1k4BKRMBXqQnVQZWA).
 We will get back to you with more information and the timeline for the planned launch of the Beta Testing programme. <br /> Thank you for your time and help!

 > In the meantime, please come and join us on our [Community Forum](https://community.stenci.la/)